-Name, Location and Sponsor Description Cost and Funding Solano Mobility Program The Solano Mobility Program consists of the following programs that support the mobility of all Solano County residents especially in supporting older adults, people with disabilities and low-income residents: Call Center Travel Training Countywide ADA in person Eligibility Program Senior Safe Driving Program with CHP Vehicle Share Program GoGo GrandParent Program Senior Clipper Card Annual Operating cost is approximately \$1,000,000 which includes staff, consultants, and program support.
-Solano Mobility Call Center - STA Continue to provide live personalized assistance for a variety of transit and mobility services, including information on available transportation options in and around Solano and neighboring counties and trip planning, specialty services for older adults and persons with disabilities.
+Name, Location and Sponsor Description Cost and Funding during the peak hour(s) between TFORS and dense employment nodes.
+Solano Mobility Program The Solano Mobility Program consists of the following programs that support the mobility of all Solano County residents especially in supporting older adults, people with disabilities and low-income residents: Annual Operating cost is approximately \$1,000,000 which includes staff, consultants, and program support.
+Call Center Travel Training Countywide ADA in person Eligibility Program Senior Safe Driving Program with CHP Vehicle Share Program GoGo GrandParent ProgramSenior Clipper Card Solano Mobility Call Center - STA Continue to provide live personalized assistance for a variety of transit and mobility services, including information on available transportation options in and around Solano and neighboring counties and trip planning, specialty services for seniors and persons with disabilities.
 Annual operating costs are expected to be \$50,000 in 2016 dollars.
 Solano Travel Training Program - STA Continue to deliver personalized instruction that are taught with the customer's need abilities and specific travel in mind.
 Methods include One-On-One Training, the Travel Ambassador Program, Rider's Guides and Travel Training Videos available on the Solano Mobility Website.
 Senior golden pass program - STA Fund a program that allows older adults 80 plus to ride public buses in Solano County for Free with a "Golden Pass."
-Solano Local and Intercity Taxi Card Program - STA Continue to provide discounts taxi scrip for Solano County residents who are certified as ADA paratransit eligible and non-ambulatory.
+Solano Local and Intercity Taxi Card Program - STA Continue to provide discounts taxi scrip for Solano County residents who are certified as ADA paratransit eligible and non- ambulatory.
+Non-Profit Vehicle Share Program - STA The Vehicle Share Program is expressly for non-profits, public or any other 501 (c) (3)